sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

 * Chapter 12: Finished chapter by working on excercise project.
 Nothing new to learn.
 * Chapter 13: Learned about protocol/extensions and delegates, location management
 * Chapter 14: Practice project: fetch bitcoin rates for selected currency.
 Use knowledge about network, REST API usage, extensions and protocols.
-* Chapter 15: Learned about UITableViewController and working with Firebase.
-Stopped at video 25.
+* Chapter 15: Learned about UITableViewController and working with Firebase, managing keyboard autohide and autopopup using IQKeyboardManager.